CONTACT INFORMATION

 QCYDO implements the Quezon City Scholarship Program that provides financial assistance to deserving students, especially underprivileged ones.
 The program has four (4) scholarship categories:

-(4) Scholarship for Vocational Courses Students
+- Scholarship for Continuing Education/Vocational Courses Students

 The program implements support activities for the QC Scholarship Program: